Thursday, January 16, 2025

 The Sequence Dance

 The Sequence Dance.
-Releasing April 18th 2023
+Was released April 18th 2023

 40 short Fictions.
 Print.
-Available for preorder: ISBN: 978-1-956692-13-6
+ISBN: 978-1-956692-13-6

 The Sequence Dance is a collection that brings together forty award-winning works in one volume.
 Written over fifteen years, the stories take the reader on a tango around the globe to settings and eras they can smell, they can taste.
 These are stories filled with human behaviour, intrigue, familiar and yet strange relationships, life’s conflicts and joys, and situations with which a reader may question or connect.